allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * Prevent peers from voicing their opinions and questions
     * Violate any part of this Code of Conduct
     * Violate the Allegheny honor code in regards to all submitted work
-    * :heavy_exclamation_mark: TODO: add any additional items in the U category
+    * :heavy_exclamation_mark: Fail to complete work in an honest and respectful manner.

 ### Attendance